ranjay/perception-toolkit/demo/artifact-map/README.md

 This demo showcases how to load multiple ARArtifact definitoons into the Perception Toolkit, all at once.

-By default, the Perception Toolkit will load ARArtifacts via JSON-LD markup from pages on your side, [configured via `artifactSources`](../simple).
+By default, the Perception Toolkit will load ARArtifacts via JSON-LD markup from pages on your site, [configured via `artifactSources`](../simple).

 While this is convenient, it could be costly if you have many/large pages which are not already cached.
 Instead, you can either: